 - Fingerprint tests

-Blood test results are often pertinent if an individual is accused of driving under the influence (DUI).
-California measures a driver’s blood alcohol content (BAC) for many DUI cases.
-Let’s say that a driver’s blood test came back with a low BAC.
-However, the prosecution failed to share this test result with the defense.
-This could be considered a violation of the Brady rule.
+When it comes to DUI cases, blood test results are often pertinent if an individual is accused of driving under the influence.
+California measures a driver’s blood alcohol content (BAC) in many DUI cases.
+So, let’s say that a driver’s blood test came back with a low BAC.

 Brady Hearings for Legal Cases in California

 We mentioned earlier that many Brady violations are only discovered after a trial.
 However, this is not always the case.
 A defense lawyer can suspect that the prosecution is holding back evidence.

 In this situation, they could request a Brady hearing.
 A Brady hearing can occur while a criminal case is ongoing.
 A judge will work to determine if the prosecution withheld evidence at this hearing.
-In some cases, judges will declare a mistrial if they discover the prosecution violating the Brady rule.
-Some judges will even dismiss charges in this case.
-Find out more by contacting us now.